toot - Mastodon CLI client

 • Update changelog.yaml with the release notes & date

-• Run make changelog to generate a human readable changelog
+• Run make docs to generate changelog and update docs

 • Commit the changes